-All of these things do not belong down the drain and therefore should not be dumped there.
+All of these things do not belong down the drain and, therefore, should not be dumped there.
 Pouring down grease will cause it to form a blockage once it cools down.
-The worse part of it is that it hardens and gets stuck in the pipe causing a major problem.
+The worse part of it is that it hardens and gets stuck in the pipe, causing a significant problem.

-The same can be said with grout or cement compound, which contain chemicals that allow it to harden even when it is submerged in water.
+The same can be said with grout or cement compound, which contains chemicals that allow it to harden even when submerged in water.
 This means that such hardened blockage cannot be dislodged easily and would require professional help.

-This is why it is important to dispose of these types of materials properly and not allow them to enter the drain system.
+This is why it is essential to dispose of these types of materials properly and not allow them to enter the drain system.
 For grease, keep a jar in your kitchen where you can conveniently pour it in before even washing it off the dishes.
 Make sure to wipe away any remaining grease before you wash it over the sink.
-For grout and cement compound, put it in rinse water and allow the material to turn solid before disposing the sludge in the garbage bin.
-This should save you from a lot of headaches.
+For grout and cement compound, please rinse it in water and allow the material to solidify before disposing of the sludge in the garbage bin.

 4. Catch It

-In the bathtub or shower, two of the most common culprits of clogged drains is hair and soap scum.
+In the bathtub or shower, two of the most common culprits of clogged drains are hair and soap scum.
 When they combine in the drain, you can be almost sure that you are headed for trouble.
-The problem with hair is that it does not dissolve easily and soap scum has a tendency to cling to the inner lining of the pipes.
+The problem with hair is that it does not dissolve quickly, and soap scum has a tendency to cling to the inner lining of the pipes.